Manzoor Ahmad: Academic career

 Since his return to his country, Ahmad has worked for the Government of Pakistan, as head of various national and international organizations.
 He is also an active member of the Council of Islamic Ideology in Pakistan.
 After returning to Pakistan, Ahmad became associated to the Karachi University and has directed their Department of Philosophy; he was later appointed as the Dean of their faculty of Fine Arts.
 Ahmad was the President of the Pakistan Philosophical Congress (PPC), which works for the improvement of Philosophical studies in the country.
 He was a Fulbright scholar, and has lectured on philosophy of science at the University of Chicago, Columbia University, and the University of California.
 He was also awarded fellowships by the Brown Foundation and the British Council.

-Ahmad held the vice-chancellorship of Hamdard University twice and holds the Chairmanship of the Usman Institute of Technology (UIT).
+Ahmad held the vice-chancellorship of Hamdard University twice and holds the Chairmanship of the Usman Institute of Technology.
 He is the Rector of the International Islamic University, Islamabad and Chairman of the Board of Governors for the Indus Valley School of Art and Architecture (IVS).